arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What makes a good language good and a bad language bad?
 * Write two functions, one Referentially Transparent and the other one Referentially Opaque.
 Discuss.
 * Whats the Stack and what's the Heap?
-* Why is it important that in a language functions are first class citizen?
+* Why is it important that in a language functions are first class citizens?
 * How is Pattern Matching different than Switch clauses?
 * Why do some languages have no exceptions by design?
 What are the pros and cons?
 * If `Cat` is an `Animal`, is `TakeCare<Cat>` a `TakeCare<Animal>`?
 * Why in Java, C# and many other languages constructors are not part of the interface?

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>